 25 Sample Personal Recommendation Letters (Tips & Examples)

-A recommendation letter is used to help strengthen an individual’s application for a job position, organization, or school admission through a recommender’s endorsement of the applicant’s positive attributes, morals, and values.
+It is also known as a character reference letter or a personal reference letter.
+It is used to help strengthen an individual’s application for a job position, organization, or school admission through a recommender’s endorsement of the applicant’s positive attributes, morals, and values.

-Types of Personal Recommendation Letters:
+Types of Personal Recommendation Letters

 • Academic Recommendation Letter: Academic letters of recommendation are used by students applying for admission to a school.
 Review committees use these letters to get an idea about certain aspects of a candidate’s personality that cannot be assessed in the college application.